QuarkNerd/blog/jhenderson/_posts/2020-10-08-lets-build-snake-with-rust.md

 If you would like to learn more about Rust, I'd recommend reading [the Rust Book](https://doc.rust-lang.org/book/) or [Rust by Example](https://doc.rust-lang.org/rust-by-example/) for those who prefer a more practical approach to learning.

-The code for Snake can be found on [GitHub](https://github.com/jrhenderson1988/snake-rs).
-If you would like to raise a problem, or submit a correction to this article, please raise an issue there.
+The code for Snake can be found on [GitHub](https://github.com/jrhenderson1988/snake-rs) where you can also raise an issue or submit a correction to this article.